pedro-zawadniak-adi/zephelin/docs/source/ctf_to_tef.md

 #### `thread_name`

-The {{TEF_Metadata}} event used by Speedscope to associate thread ID with a name.
+The {{TEF_Metadata}} event is used by Speedscope to associate a thread ID with a name.
 Apart from describing which thread is shown on the flamegraph, the thread name is also used to provide human-readable label for the thread stack.

-The one event describes exactly one thread with arguments containing thread name assigned to the key `name`.
+One event describes exactly one thread with arguments containing the thread name, assigned to the key `name`.

-:::{admonition} Example event
+:::{example} `thread_name` metadata example
 :collapsible:
 ```json
 {